imrafaelmerino/vertx-effect/docs/README.md

 all the results adding them up.
 We're going to compare two different approaches:

-    - Filter, map and reduce are verticles deployed at the beginning of the benchmark.
+    - The Json generator, and the functions filter, map and reduce are verticles deployed at the beginning of the benchmark.
 We'll use different number of instances per verticle
-    - Using the spawn function, so filter, map and reduce are verticles that are deployed on the fly, and undeployed when their computation is done.
+    - Using the spawn function, so the json generator, filter, map and reduce are verticles that are deployed on the fly, and undeployed when their computation is done.

 In both approaches, the generator is a worker that produces a Json with a specified delay.
 We'll vary this delay